 - Brown holes in leaves

-Treating New Plants before Adding to Your Tank
+14. Treating New Plants Before Adding to Your Tank

-New plants may bear harmful pest like snails or shrimp that can hamper the wellbeing of your aquarium.
+New plants may bear harmful pests like snails or shrimp that can hamper the wellbeing of your aquarium.
 Snails and shrimp can breed rapidly and fill your tank.
 Additionally, plants can affect by microscopic organisms or illnesses with the water.
-To make your plant pest free, you can treat your plants with bleach which help make your plants hygiene.
+To make your plant pest-free, you can treat your plants with bleach which helps make your plant’s hygiene.

 Plants with rich foliage and dynamic green shades make an attractive and appealing view to your freshwater aquarium.
 Plants help build up a characteristic biological system.
 They deliver oxygen and keep your aquarium spotless and sound.
 Furthermore, plants give enough sanctuary for fish.
 Remember that most plants prefer a pH level of 7 to 7.2.
 For optimum growth, your tank environment should be natural.